alekseizarubin/OpenWebEllipsometer/README.md

 - `analyzer_deg` – analyzer rotation angle (0 means polarization orthogonal to the incoming one)
 - `intensity` – measured signal level

 Rows can be added manually via the interface or you can upload a TSV file with these columns.
 The file should use a dot (`.`) as the decimal separator.
+The application assumes intensities are normalised, but you may also fit a scaling factor when providing raw detector counts.

 ## Usage